 Top AdWords Mistake #3 – Not Tracking Conversions

-Before you jump the hoop and start saying things like ‘but my sales team tells me where the leads are coming from’ I have some news for you.
+Before you jump the hoop and start saying things like “but my sales team tells me where the leads are coming from” I have some news for you.
 People lie.
 Google doesn’t.
-To prove this point, I have helped countless companies streamline their people’s operations when it comes to ensuring quality sales teams.
+To prove this point, I have helped companies streamline their people’s operations when it comes to ensuring quality sales teams.

 Tracking conversions is mandatory for all AdWords digital marketing campaigns.
-If are doing it, if your marketing is doing, or you’re paying someone else to do it, but you’re not getting a conversions report on a weekly, monthly, or quarterly basis, then something is very, very wrong!
+If you are doing it, if your marketing is doing, or you’re paying someone else to do it, but you’re not getting a conversions report on a weekly or monthly basis then something is very, very wrong!

 Conversion tracking is what makes or breaks a paid cost-per-click (CPC) campaign.
 There are number of ways to track conversions, here are some examples.

 Lead Submission Form Tracking